Government explains why Agyapa Royalties Limited is incorporated in Jersey

 The Ministry of Finance says it incorporated Agyapa Royalties Limited in Jersey to make it tax-efficient and give shareholders the best out of the transaction.

-The Agyapa Royalties Limited deal allows the country to use a Special Purpose Vehicle secure about $1 billion for large infrastructural projects.
+The Agyapa Royalties Limited deal allows the country to use a Special Purpose Vehicle secure about US$1 billion for large infrastructural projects.

 At a press conference Thursday evening in Accra, Charles Adu Boahen, a Deputy Minister for Finance defended the deal vehemently: